 Most of what I’ve learned about productivity (and not copy+pasted) comes from my friends, family, and people who I relate to or who inspire me.
-Interestingly enough, most of them don’t see what they do as “productivity hacks.”
+Interestingly enough, most of these people don’t see themselves as “productivity coaches”, nor do they see what they do as “productivity hacks.”
 For them, it’s a way of life.

 3. Be realistic about your to-do list

 Kate Lewis’ approach to to-do lists illustrates a major productivity cornerstone—prioritizing.
 If you keep long, static lists of things you don’t even get around to doing, the problem is you’re treating everything as a priority.

 You probably have a to-do list somewhere (or several) that’s giving you anxiety.
 Get it out and take a long, hard look at the items that have been lingering.
 Be honest—they probably fall under one of the following categories: